Nonlinear functional regression by functional deep neural network with kernel embedding: Approximation Results

-Suppose that the input function space $\mathcal{F}$ is a compact subset of the unit ball of $H_{mix}^\alpha(\Omega)$, and assume that the target functional $F: \mathcal{F} \to \RR$ satisfies the same modulus of continuity condition (\ref{functionalsmoothness}).
-Our third main result shows the rates of approximating this target functional, where the embedding kernel $K$ is chosen as $K_\alpha$, and the basis in the projection step is chosen as its eigenfunctions.
+Assume that the input function space $\mathcal{F}$ is a compact subset of the unit ball of $H_{mix}^\alpha(\Omega)$, and that the target functional $F: \mathcal{F} \to \mathbb{R}$ adheres to the same modulus of continuity condition as in (\ref{functionalsmoothness}).
+Our third main result demonstrates the rates of approximating this target functional by our functional net, where we select the projection kernel $K_0$ as $K_\alpha$, and the projection bases are chosen as the first $d_1$ eigenfunctions of the integral operator $L^\mu_{K_0}$.
+The embedding kernel $K$ is chosen as